sourcegraph/about/docs/terms-self-hosted.md

 7.1 **Subscription Period**.
 This Agreement starts on the earlier of the date on which you: (a) agree to the terms and conditions of this Agreement; or (b) first set up an Instance and will continue in effect until either you or we terminate it (the **“Subscription Period”**).

+7.2 **Termination for Breach**.
+If a party fails to cure a material breach of the Agreement within thirty (30) days after receiving written notice of breach, the other party may then terminate the Agreement within the following thirty (30) days.
+We will refund you any prepaid, unused fees.

-7.2 **Termination for Convenience**.
-Either party may terminate this Agreement, for any reason or for no reason.
+7.3 **Termination for Convenience**.
+Either party may terminate this Agreement, for any reason or for no reason, provided that you are responsible for all prepaid fees and fees you commit to in an Order Form..

-7.3 **Effect of Termination; Survival**.
+7.4 **Effect of Termination; Survival**.
 Upon termination of this Agreement, you may no longer use the Software, and if any fees were owed prior to termination, you must pay those fees immediately.
 Any provisions of this Agreement that, by their terms or their nature, should survive the termination of this Agreement shall so survive.
 For purposes of clarity, your right to use the Software will not survive any termination of this Agreement.

 <span style="color:#b200f8;">